 How does the JBL Clip 4 sound?

 The JBL Clip 4 sounds very good and houses a standalone dynamic driver.
 Its accurate frequency response complements many music genres, though the attenuated bass doesn’t bode well for electronic or hip-hop music.
-While the bass de-emphasis appears alarming, it’s representative of portable Bluetooth speakers generally.
+While the bass under-emphasis appears alarming, it’s representative of portable Bluetooth speakers generally.
 What the JBL Clip 4 lacks in low-end response, it makes up for in raw volume output.
 This mighty speaker has a 5W output—a 1.7W increase from the previous generation.

 Related: How do speakers work?